chapman-phys220-2018f/cw02-state-of-confusion/README.md

 ## Assessment

 Plethora of annoying error messages that made us actually think.
 Yay.
+Troubleshooting with Git helped us to learn to properly address version control and sharing files between users.
+Additionally, demonstrating what happens when two separate users make their own changes without first updating their files helped to promote awareness as to the importance of staying up to date.

 ## Honor Pledge